jatin-raksaniya/Encryption-software-software/README.md

    - The output will be displayed in the output box.

 4. **Generate RSA Keys:**
-   - In the RSA tab, click the "Generate RSA Keys" button to generate a new pair of RSA keys.
+   - In the RSA tab, click the "Generate Keys" button to generate a new pair of RSA keys.

 5. **About the Project:**
    - Access the "Information of Project" menu to read about the project and its contributors.